DanielVanNoord/Alpaca-CoverCalibrator/Alpaca.CoverCalibrator/README.md

 Notes and open questions

 * Currently this does not work with discovery when debugging with IIS as it does not match the discovery port.
 Select a build target of Alpaca.CoverCalibrator for testing.
 This should be fixed in a future update.
 For now IIS express has been removed from launchSettings.json.
+* There is a Swagger / OpenAPI UI on /swagger.
+This can help test the APIs

 ## Folders
 * Authorization - Authorization filters for controllers and a user server for authenticating users.